pgfeldman/KeywordExplorer/README.md

 ![Tweets for pets](./images/example_plot.png)

 ## Before using!!
-KeywordExploere *requires* that you have an OpenAI account and a Twitter developer account.
+KeywordExplorer *requires* that you have an OpenAI account and a Twitter developer account.

 OpenAI: https://openai.com/api/